ethan-young/seccyd-wj-subtests/manuscript/README.md

 # The Current Study

-We conduct a principled exploration of how adversity relates to performance on a widely-used cognitive achievement battery using prospective, longitudinal data from the NICHD Study of Early Childcare and Youth Development (SECCYD).
+We conduct a principled exploration of how adversity relates to performance on a widely-used cognitive achievement battery – the Woodcock-Johnson (WJ) – using prospective, longitudinal data from the NICHD Study of Early Childcare and Youth Development (SECCYD).
 Drawing on the general insights of adaptation-based research, we employ a within-person performance design to explore performance across 10 abilities.
 This design allows us to assess how exposure to each measure of adversity is associated with relative performance differences across several abilities (see Figure 1).
 Cast another way, we can compare specific abilities (e.g., short-term memory performance) to overall performance (within-person average performance on all tests) to gain a clearer picture of how enhanced and reduced performance manifest in parallel within an individual.

+The Woodcock-Johnson is an ideal measure for principled exploration for two reasons.
+First, some theory actively turns inquiry away from tests like the Woodcock-Johnson.
+This might happen because there are no current adaptive hypotheses about performance on the Woodcock-Johnson and adversity exposure or researchers uniformly assume performance should be reduced because it is a general/abstract test battery.
+Yet, if we take a step back and return to our goal of drawing a high-resolution map of abilities enhanced by adversity, the Woodcock-Johnson and its subtests are clearly of interest as it measures a diverse set of abilities.
+Second, the Woodcock-Johnson contains many diverse subscales measuring different aspects of cognitive performance, each of which was measured multiple times.
+These subscales can be used to measure general ability (e.g., *g*) by averaging all subscales and they can be used individually.
+This makes it a desirable assessment for comparing and contrasting a general overall ability to specific abilities to uncover relative performance patterns.

 We focus on adversity measures of two constructs, environmental harshness and unpredictability, because they are often featured in